Fernando-LRz/marvel-app/README.md

 Marvel comics and characters information app built with React Native.

 ## Features
- * Infinite character scroll.
+ * Infinite character scroll
- * Infinite comic scroll.
+ * Infinite comic scroll
  * Show an image and information for each character, such as:
-    - Description.
+    - Description
-    - Comics in which the character appears.
+    - Comics in which the character appears
  * Show an image and information for each comic, such as:
-    - Description.
+    - Description
-    - Characters.
+    - Characters

 ## Installation
 1. Clone the repository